KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Many mythic figures and story arcs are not historical claims.
 They are **symbolic representations** of energetic processes —
 states of consciousness,
-stages in the soul’s emanative journey.
+stages in the soul's emanative journey.

 🗺️📜 🗝️ ∽ 🌳⇅ ⌬ ❂